 Manipur: Centre reimposes AFSPA in five districts amid escalating violence

-The reimposition of the law in the state’s valley districts has been a key demand of the Kuki-Zomi-Hmar communities.
+The reimposition of the law in the state’s valley areas has been a key demand of the Kuki-Zomi-Hmar communities.

-The Centre on Thursday reimposed the Armed Forces Special Powers Act in six police stations across five valley districts in Manipur in response to an escalation in violence.
+The Centre on Thursday reimposed the Armed Forces Special Powers Act in five valley districts in Manipur in response to an escalation in violence.

 The Armed Forces Special Powers Act, or AFSPA, gives Army personnel sweeping powers in disturbed areas to search, arrest and open fire if deemed necessary for “the maintenance of public order”.

-In a notification on Thursday, the Ministry of Home Affairs said that the decision to impose the Act, which will be in effect till March 31, 2025, was taken as the situation in Manipur remained “volatile” amid ethnic clashes between the state’s Kuki and Meitei communities.
+In a notification on Thursday, the Ministry of Home Affairs said that the decision to impose the Act, which was reimposed on six police stations in these districts, was taken as the situation in Manipur remained “volatile” amid ethnic clashes between the state’s Kuki-Zo-Hmar and Meitei communities.

+The last time the law was in effect in these areas was in April, 2022.

 The ministry said that “intermittent firing” continued in the “fringe areas of Bishnupur-Churachandpur, Imphal East-Kangpokpi-Imphal West and Jiribam districts”.
 There were also instances of “active participation of insurgent groups in heinous acts of violence” in many of these incidents, it added.

-At least 237 persons have died and more than 59,000 persons displaced since the clashes broke out between the Meiteis and Kukis in May 2023.
+At least 237 persons have died and more than 59,000 persons displaced since the clashes broke out between the Meiteis and Kuki-Zo-Hmars in May 2023.
 There has been an uptick in violence in the past week, with 14 persons having been killed since November 7.

-Kuki leaders and groups have been demanding the reimposition of AFSPA in the valley area of Manipur.
+Kuki-Zo leaders and groups have been demanding the reimposition of AFSPA in the valley area of Manipur.

-On Thursday, the police station areas where AFSPA was reimposed were Sekmai and Lamsang in Imphal West district, Lamlai in Imphal East district, Jiribam in Jiribam district, Leimakhong in Kangpokpi district and Moirang in Bishnupur district.
+On Thursday, AFSPA was reimposed in six police stations – Sekmai and Lamsang in Imphal West district, Lamlai in Imphal East district, Jiribam in Jiribam district, Leimakhong in Kangpokpi district and Moirang in Bishnupur district.

-Apart from Leimakhong, the imposition of the Act had been removed from the other five police stations in 2022.

-On October 1, the Centre reimposed the Act in the entire state.
-However, 19 police station areas, including the six mentioned in the latest order, were excluded due to their relatively stable conditions compared to the other regions, The Times of India reported.

 The notification on Thursday came after the state police said that 10 suspected Kuki militants were killed on Monday in a gunfight with security forces in Jiribam district.